3HP latent TB treatment

 Public health

 The 3HP regimen effectively treats and cures latent TB in most patients.
-But access to preventive treatment is behind targets for the period 2018-2022.
+But access to preventive treatment was behind targets for the period 2018-2022.
 Addressing latent TB is essential to reducing the incidence and mortality of TB globally.

 Market situation